 A more unstructured photo collection is until further notice to be seen at FotoSamling.

 Before medio 1800 the farming here was to grow grain for food on limited arable land inside the village border fencing and cut hay for the animals and graze them outside in surroundig public forests and peats which farmers had to rent.
 After the legal land divide reform which here occurred 1830 -1840 each farmer owned and disposed of a continous land area which after the reform in Jämtland included vast forested areas earlier belonging to the state.
 That made it easier for individual farmers to invest in clearing new fields and of course to begin cutting trees for timber to sell and float to the growing exporting saw mills at the big river mouths.
-Timber gave good money even here with a long distance and expensive floating to the mill, and one normal log was payed nearly the value of one days work around 1880 - 90 when sold on ice.
+Timber gave good money even here with a long distance and expensive floating to the mill, and one normal log was payed nearly the value of one day's work for a man around 1880 - 90 when sold on quite local ice.
 But my ancestors had to haul it with horse-powered sleds some 3 - 4 kilometers (2 - 3 miles) to reach this ice.

-In fact we can trace farming in Kyrkas parish back into medieval times by legal dokuments made to confirm the capacitity and obligations of tax payments from each farming enterprise towards the church and the parish.
+In fact we can trace farming in Kyrkås parish back into medieval times by legal documents made to confirm the capacitity and obligations of tax payments from each farming enterprise towards the church and the parish.
 Traces for this place goes back into the century of around 1200, and up to 1500 with the reformation of Swedish churches this obligation sent assets from Kyrkas as far as to the Pope i Rome.

 Both Hans Andersson and Brita Jonsdotter were born on farms in the parish with medieval roots, and they started their life together on a third place with roots the same age.